candelariajr/Marc_to_bib/README.md

 This version is to be a simple version.
 The VueJS and Laravel pilots for these apps are in the works, and this (like the others on here so far) are framework-asbent throwaways.

 It is inadvisable to use this code.
-Inputs are sanitized, but not to the extend that they should be.
+Inputs are sanitized, but not to the extent that they should be.